Many Body Theory

 If Wigner crystal has many local minima, it is unlikely to survive disorder and quantum fluctuation.
 Also, the discussion of transportation is hard, since the configuration will vary with time.

 A friend has told me since it's quite easy to compute the Wigner crystal by numerics, it's unlikely to have many local minima.
-Maybe return to this problem if some day I have the chance to calculate it.
+Maybe return to this question if some day I have the chance to calculate it.

 However, if the Wigner crystal is stable, it is a good candidate for the metal-insulator transition.

-2.3 CDW and SDW
+CDW and SDW

 If the electron density can be written as